pktgen/Pktgen-DPDK/lib/cli/cli.rst

 One advantage allows the directory path for the command to be part of the information used in executing the command.
-The next advantage is creating directories to make a hierarchy of commands, plus allowing whole directroy trees to dynamicly come and go as required by the developer.
+The next advantage is creating directories to make a hierarchy of commands, plus allowing whole directroy trees to dynamically come and go as required by the developer.

 Some of the advantages are: